Evaluating text entry on the information level using throughput: Part 1

 This is a blog post of our CHI 19 paper, Text Entry Throughput: Towards Unifying Speed and Accuracy

-.
+in a Single Performance Metric.
 It was conducted by me, Shumin Zhai, and Jacob O. Wobbrock.

 Do you know how well you type?
 In text entry studies, researchers currently use two metrics to evaluate a text entry performance: the speed and the accuracy.
 Speed is usually measured by Word Per Minute (WPM), and the accuracy is usually measured by the error rates.